chnyda/taikungoclient/client/docs/CreateAccessProfileCommand.md

 HasAllowedHosts returns a boolean if a field has been set.

-### SetAllowedHostsNil

-`func (o *CreateAccessProfileCommand) SetAllowedHostsNil(b bool)`

- SetAllowedHostsNil sets the value for AllowedHosts to be an explicit nil

-### UnsetAllowedHosts
-`func (o *CreateAccessProfileCommand) UnsetAllowedHosts()`

-UnsetAllowedHosts ensures that no value is present for AllowedHosts, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)